15 Steps to Build a Strong Relationship With Your Spouse

 Our partner is no perfect prince or princess from a novel.
 They are flawed, imperfect, fallible human beings who won’t always feel the way you do.

-Both of you will have your ups and downs of life, and go through not-so glamourous phases.
-Your partner won’t always look as perfectly handsome or beautiful, neither will they always be in a positive state of mind.
+Both of you will have your ups and downs in life, and go through not-so-glamourous phases.
+Your partner won’t always look as perfectly handsome or beautiful, and nor will they always be in a positive state of mind.

 Building a healthy, stable, and lasting relationship requires much more patience, maturity, and wisdom than what most people demonstrate in their love lives.
 It’s strange how 40 y/o adults act like 14 y/o teenagers during an argument or a rough patch in a relationship.